-The Auckland Islands lie 465 km south-south-east of New Zealand’s South Island port of Bluff.
-They are the largest of New Zealand’s subantarctic islands, with a combined area of 625 sq km.
+The Auckland Islands lie 465 km south of New Zealand’s South Island port of Bluff.
+They are the largest of New Zealand’s subantarctic islands, with a combined area of 57,000 ha.
 As well as having a wide variety of plants and wildlife they also have a rich human history.

 The Auckland Islands are made up of the remains of two ancient volcanoes which have been subsequently cut by glaciers.
 The terrain is rugged and mountainous, with steep cliffs on the western and southern sides and deep valleys with long inlets to the east.

 Auckland Island is the main island in the group.
-It is approx 40 km long and 12 km wide at its widest point and has an approximate land area of 510 sq km.
+It is approx 40 km long and 12 km wide at its widest point and has an approximate land area of 46,000 ha.

 The group includes many other smaller islands.
 The largest of these is 10,000 ha Adams Island, which lies south of the main island.

-This is followed by 600 ha Enderby Island, 1km north of the main island, and Disappointment Island, 8 km west of the main island.
+This is followed by 700 ha Enderby Island, 1km north of the main island, and Disappointment Island, 8 km west of the main island.
+All three of these outer islands are free of mammalian pests.

 The Auckland Islands are important seabird breeding grounds.
 It is the strong hold of the rare yellow-eyed penguin, with a high proportion of the population breeding on Enderby Island.